-- 4 Also drain/empty any auxiliary equipment such as the seawater filter, flushing/bilge pump etc. - 5 Install the lid on the flushing/bilge pump if fitted.
-Connect all hoses. - 6 Close/install all drain taps and plugs before you leave the boat. - 7 Check for leaks before you leave the boat.
+- 4 Also drain/empty any auxiliary equipment such as the seawater filter, flushing/bilge pump etc. - 5 Install the lid on the seawater pump.
+Connect all hoses. - 6 Close/install all drain taps and plugs. - 7 Check for leaks before you leave the boat.